Langley Green railway station: Services

 The typical Monday-Saturday daytime service is every 30 minutes, between Stourbridge Junction and Birmingham Snow Hill, with alternate trains continuing beyond Birmingham to Dorridge or Whitlocks End.
-Most daytime trains on both routes trains continue through to Stratford-upon-Avon since the winter 2013 timetable change.
-Most local services are run by Class 172 Diesel Multiple Unit currently, with the one Chiltern Railways service per day that is run by a Class 168 DMU only.
+Most daytime trains on both routes trains continue through to Stratford-upon-Avon.
+Most local services are run by Class 172 Diesel Multiple Unit, with the one Chiltern Railways service per day that is run by a Class 168 DMU only.